On the density of strongly minimal algebraic vector fields: Introduction

 \section{Introduction}

-Following the pioneer work of Hrushovski \cite{Hrushovski-MordellLang} on Manin kernels, a large body of results has emerged in the model-theoretic literature concerning the study of the algebraic relations between solutions of algebraic {\em non linear} differential equations for which the classical Picard-Vessiot Galois theory is not applicable.
+Following the pioneering work of Hrushovski \cite{Hrushovski-MordellLang} on Manin kernels, a large body of results has emerged in the model-theoretic literature concerning the study of the algebraic relations between solutions of algebraic {\em nonlinear} differential equations for which the classical Picard-Vessiot Galois theory is not applicable.

-In the setting of differential algebra, the effectiveness of these model-theoretic techniques to produce transcendence results has been demonstrated both from a practical and from a theoretical perspective.
-On the practical side, they led in various classical families of algebraic differential equations --- such as the families of {\em Painlevé equations} \cite{Nagloo-Pillay1} \cite{Nagloo-Pillay2} \cite{Freitag-Nagloo}, families of {\em Schwarzian equations} \cite{Freitag-Scanlon} \cite{Casale-Freitag-Nagloo} \cite{BCFN} and certain families of {\em Liénard equations} \cite{FJMN} --- to a full understanding of the algebraic relations between solutions of equations in the family under study.
-From a theoretical perspective, they provided new insights on the possible algebraic relations in an arbitrary family of algebraic differential equations \cite{Freitag-Jaoui-Moosa}.
+The effectiveness of these model-theoretic techniques has been demonstrated both from a practical and from a theoretical perspective.
+On the practical side, they led to a full understanding of the algebraic relations between solutions of various classical families of algebraic differential equations.
+This includes the families of {\em Painlevé equations} \cite{Nagloo-Pillay1, Nagloo-Pillay2, Freitag-Nagloo}, families of {\em Schwarzian equations} \cite{Freitag-Scanlon, Casale-Freitag-Nagloo, BCFN} and certain families of {\em Liénard equations} \cite{FJMN}.
+From a theoretical perspective, they provided new insights on the possible algebraic relations between solutions of arbitrary algebraic differential equations \cite{Freitag-Jaoui-Moosa}.